matthew-wiblin/reliability-project/README.md

 Other information:
  - All applications were hosted on AWS.
- - We had no access to source code or DNS resolution but we did have access to API documentation.
+ - We had no access to source code or DNS resolution but we did have access to API documentation (from HOSP).
  - Sole access to the load balancer only.
  - We could make requests/tickets to the HOSP team for information (small amount).
  - Ensure no security breaches.
- - ensure the system responds successfully to >99% of user requests.
+ - Ensure the system responds successfully to >99% of user requests.

 ---
 ## Initial steps